Home Depot will pay $83,400 to employees who claimed the store was sexist in their decision making.

-Home Depot will compensate more than three dozen women passed over for employment or given cashiers’ jobs while male counterparts landed higher-paying sales jobs, the U.S. Department of Labor said Thursday.
+Home Depot will compensate more than three dozen women passed over for employment or given cashiers’ jobs while male counterparts landed higher-paying sales jobs, the U.S. Department of Labor said Thursday in front of an escort jobs committee.

 The home improvement retailer agreed to pay $83,400 to 46 female job applicants who were either not hired or who found themselves with cashier’s positions instead of sales associate positions at Home Depot’s Pomona, California, location.